radhikabits/mlops/README.md

 - dvc pull → Downloads exact data version when needed.
 - dvc run → Defines pipeline stages with dependencies and outputs.

+# Preprocessing
+The California Housing dataset is preprocessed before model training to ensure data quality and consistency.
+Preprocessing includes:

+1. Dropping missing values
+2. Removing outliers using the IQR method
+3. Feature-target separation
+4. Scaling features with StandardScaler
+5. Splitting into training and testing sets

+# How to Run
+py "src\preprocess.py"